Poison Ivy : An Unlikely Ally

 For Further Reading:

-Do your own thorough research before touching, foraging or ingesting any new plant.
-Mistakes can happen and so can allergies, interactions, and idiosyncratic reactions.
+Note: This article discusses edible and medicinal wild plants.
+Always do your own thorough research before touching, foraging or ingesting any plant that’s new to you.
+Identification mistakes can happen and so can allergies, interactions, and idiosyncratic reactions.
 Information presented in this article and elsewhere on this web site is for educational and entertainment purposes only and is not intended to diagnose or treat any health conditions.
 View our full legal disclaimer here.